syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 For example, the merge field name should look like `«Image:Photo»` (in general, `«Image:MergeFieldName»`).

-The following conceptual example illustrates the structure of the operation.
-Refer to the link above for a runnable, API-correct version.
+The following code example illustrates how to perform a Mail merge with a group that includes image fields.
+The example uses a `MergeImageFieldEventHandler` to bind images from the file system for fields that are prefixed with `Image:`.

+N> For more information on Mail merge events and APIs, refer to the [Mail merge](https://help.syncfusion.com/java-file-formats/word-library/mail-merge) documentation.

 {% tabs %}

 {% highlight JAVA %}
 //Load the template document that contains the merge fields.
 WordDocument document = new WordDocument("EmployeesReportDemo.docx");
-//Gets the employee details as IEnumerable collection.
+//Gets the employee details as a list.
 ListSupport<Employee> employeeList = getEmployees();
-//Uses the mail merge events handler for image fields. document.getMailMerge().MergeImageField.add("mergeField_EmployeeImage", new MergeImageFieldEventHandler() {
+//Use the mail merge event handler for image fields. document.getMailMerge().MergeImageField.add("mergeField_EmployeeImage", new MergeImageFieldEventHandler() {
 ListSupport<MergeImageFieldEventHandler> delegateList = new ListSupport<MergeImageFieldEventHandler>(
 MergeImageFieldEventHandler.class);
-//Represents event handling for MergeFieldEventHandlerCollection. public void invoke(Object sender, MergeImageFieldEventArgs args) throws Exception {
+//Handles the MergeImageField event. public void invoke(Object sender, MergeImageFieldEventArgs args) throws Exception {
 	mergeField_EmployeeImage(sender, args);
 }
-//Represents the method that handles MergeField event. public void dynamicInvoke(Object... args) throws Exception {
+//Dynamically invokes the MergeImageField event. public void dynamicInvoke(Object... args) throws Exception {
 	mergeField_EmployeeImage((Object) args[0], (MergeImageFieldEventArgs) args[1]);
 }
-//Represents the method that handles MergeField event to add collection item. public void add(MergeImageFieldEventHandler delegate) throws Exception {
+//Adds a delegate to the MergeImageField event handler collection. public void add(MergeImageFieldEventHandler delegate) throws Exception {
 	if (delegate != null)
 		delegateList.add(delegate);
 }
-//Represents the method that handles MergeField event to remove collection item. public void remove(MergeImageFieldEventHandler delegate) throws Exception {
+//Removes a delegate from the MergeImageField event handler collection. public void remove(MergeImageFieldEventHandler delegate) throws Exception {
 	if (delegate != null)
 		delegateList.remove(delegate);
 }
 });
-//Creates an instance of MailMergeDataTable by specifying MailMerge group name and IEnumerable collection.
+//Creates an instance of MailMergeDataTable by specifying the MailMerge group name and the list.
-MailMergeDataTable dataSource = new MailMergeDataTable("Employees",employeeList);
+MailMergeDataTable dataSource = new MailMergeDataTable("Employees", employeeList);
-//Executes the mail merge for group. document.getMailMerge().executeGroup(dataSource);
+//Executes the mail merge for the group. document.getMailMerge().executeGroup(dataSource);
-//Saves and closes the WordDocument instance. document.save("Sample.docx");
+//Saves and closes the WordDocument instance. document.save("Result.docx");
 document.close();
 {% endhighlight %}

 {% endtabs %}

-The following code example shows getEmployees method which is used to get data for mail merge.
+The following code example shows the `getEmployees` method, which is used to get data for mail merge.

 {% tabs %}